Written Tales

 Ottava Rima Unveiled: Explore a New Poem Series

 Last week’s article introduced the Cinquain poem.
 I hope you had a little fun writing a few of these beautiful gems.
 To showcase the works created from these series, I added a new feature for our writing member community.
-Pieces derived from the series will have the opportunity of being featured here on Written Tales and our substack site.
+Pieces derived from the series will have the opportunity of being featured here on Written Tales.

 To submit your prose from last week’s cinquain introduction or this article, subscribe and join us in the writing adventure.